hapijs/hapi/docs/Reference.md

     - `session` - an object used by the
       [`'cookie'` authentication scheme](https://github.com/hapijs/hapi-auth-cookie).
-- `domain` - the node domain object used to protect against exceptions thrown in extensions, handlers and prerequisites.
+- `domain` - the node domain object used to protect against exceptions thrown in extensions, handlers and [route prerequisites](#route-prerequisites).
 Can be used to manually bind callback functions otherwise bound to other domains.
 - `headers` - the raw request headers (references `request.raw.headers`).
 - `id` - a unique request identifier (using the format '{now}:{connection.info.id}:{5 digits counter}').